 Automated and manual control solutions can adjust the light throughout the day, allow the light to be dimmed during naptime and reduce consumption by turning the light off when no one is present.

 Libraries and study areas

-Libraries and study areas are used both for individual and group work and for reading and writing both on paper and on computers.
-In areas intended for reading and studying there should be 500 lux on all work surfaces.
+Libraries and study areas are used both for individual and group work.
+In areas intended for reading and studying there should be enough light on all work surfaces.
 The glare and reflections from screens should be as low as possible and the color rendering should be at least 80 RA to ensure that photographs, images and art come to life as they should.

 Asymmetric lighting and sufficient vertical luminance make it easy to find the right titles, both on the highest and the lowest shelves.

 Entrance areas should be designed to be inviting.
 During the day, slightly higher light levels help ease the transition from natural to artificial light.
 In the afternoon and evening, the light level can be reduced.
 Daylight sensors and other intelligent control solutions are a good way to help optimize the light.